Leejjon/basic-auth-bug/README.md

 To run this thing.

 - Fork this project on github
-- Clone it locally and checkout to the "addcdk" branch
+- Clone it locally and checkout to the "above2420" branch
 - Create a codestar connection in your aws account: https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html
 - Copy and paste the arn of this codestar connection in line 10 of the deployment.ts
 - Create a secret in the secret manager of type other.
 Enter the key "GithubOauthToken" and value an Personal access token that you need to make on github (Developer Settings -> Personal access tokens)